Unread

 Language is my life

-And lately, for the first time I can remember
+For the first time I can remember

 I have been unable to find a single sentence